education.vic.gov.au

 • neck pain or tenderness

-• weakness or tingling/burning in arms or legs
+• weakness or numbness/tingling in more than one arm or leg

 • severe or increasing headache